Sean McCaffity was raised in Garland with a Texas work ethic, middle-class values, and a family rooted in faith.

 So, Sean went to Baylor University School of Law and dedicated his career to standing up for the little guy, taking on shady businesses who exploited and swindled families and seniors.

+When a pharmaceutical company put profits over people, and sold a dangerous drug that made seniors go blind, Sean helped take them on in court and helped get the drug removed.
 When a crooked corporation tricked seniors into investing in land they knew had zero natural gas, oil, or value, Sean worked with the team that exposed and unwound the scam.
 They took them to court, returned investors’ money, and worked with law enforcement to ensure the CEO was fairly sentenced.
 And when a local billion-dollar corporation collapsed because crooked officers committed an accounting fraud to personally enrich themselves and North Texans lost jobs, Sean held the self-dealing executives accountable and made them pay.

 Sean has spent his career fighting corporate excess and corruption and he believes the best business is fair business, which means he looks out for both shareholders and employees.
 When Texans were wrongly fired, Sean took their cases, and fought tooth and nail for justice.
 Sean lives his life by the Golden Rule: proudly standing up for those who have nowhere else to turn.